ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **📚 CHASM EDUCATOR**: Helps explain chasmtender operations and chasm dynamics to Zafir
 - **💪 FEARLESS STRESS**: Marks Stress as Fearless during stealth mission
 - **🥷 STEALTH SUCCESS**: Presence check (12) during group stealth across town
+- **👁️ TAVENI'S FOCUS**: Becomes immediate center of Taveni's suspicious attention upon arrival
+- **😰 DISSOCIATION MOMENT**: Uncomfortable, pulling back from situation - experiencing disconnection
+- **💪 CORRUPTION DEFENSE**: "I am fine, not corrupted.
+I am just taken aback"
+- **🛡️ MISSION STATEMENT**: "We are here because we are trying to help people, just like you are trying to save and protect your own"
+- **🎯 DIRECT COMMUNICATION**: Takes lead in business conversation - immediately identifies "Craven" as target
+- **💔 PERSONAL PERSPECTIVE**: Describes Craven as "father of a worried child, the leader of an expedition" - humanizing approach

 ## 🌍 World & Story